 Case Study: Thrifting vs. Fast Fashion

-According to research conducted by the Ellen MacArthur Foundation, it has been estimated that by extending the life of clothes merely nine more months, the environmental impacts of clothing can be decreased between 20 to 30 percent.
-This incredibly impactful number stresses the power of second-hand shopping against negative effects of fast fashion.
+Research from the Ellen MacArthur Foundation shows that extending the life of clothes by just nine additional months can reduce the environmental impact of clothes by 20 to 30 percent.
+Such an impressive figure highlights the power of second-hand shopping against the evils of buying fast fashion.

 3. How to Start a Second-Hand Business